Ernest C. Lynch III, FACHE, Chief Executive Officer

 Lynch holds a bachelor's degree in finance from Texas Tech University, and a master's of healthcare administration form Trinity University.
 He is a Fellow of the American College of healthcare Executives and affiliated with Texas Hospital Association.
 Lynch has served as chair of the McKinney Economic Development Corporation Board of Directors, is past chair of the McKinney Chamber Board and on the McKinney Alliance board.
 He previously served on the Dallas-Fort Worth Hospital Council Board of Trustees, the McKinney Education Foundation board, and McKinney Main Street board.

-Cassidi Roberts, MSN, RN, Chief Nursing Officer
+Cassidi Summers, MSN, RN, Chief Nursing Officer

-Cassidi Roberts, MSN, RN, CEN, NEA-BC, has served as Medical City McKinney’s chief nursing officer since 2016.
+Cassidi Summers, MSN, RN, CEN, NEA-BC, has served as Medical City McKinney’s chief nursing officer since 2016.
 In this role, she oversees all nursing operations at the hospital including quality improvement, nursing standards and professional practice.

-Roberts started her career at Medical City McKinney as a clinical staff nurse and supervisor in the emergency department.
+Summers started her career at Medical City McKinney as a clinical staff nurse and supervisor in the emergency department.
 She later held progressive leadership roles prior to being promoted to CNO.

 She has built a successful infrastructure to support professional development and evidence-based clinical excellence with a commitment to patient safety and quality outcomes.
 Under her leadership, employee engagement scores, physician satisfaction of nursing care and patient satisfaction scores have increased.
 Medical City McKinney achieved the American Nurses Credentialing Center (ANCC) Magnet designation in 2021, a distinction awarded to fewer than 8% of hospitals across the nation.

-Roberts has a Bachelor of Science in Nursing and a Master of Science in Nursing Administration from Western Governors University.
+Summers has a Bachelor of Science in Nursing and a Master of Science in Nursing Administration from Western Governors University.
 Among her honors, she was named a 2017 DFW Great 100 Nurse and received a 2020 Texas Nurses Foundation honor was a Texas Nurse Association Nurse of the Year honoree.

 Andrew Zenger, Chief Operating Officer